yct4/bestgameever2/README.md

 ## Tasks

-1. Create SDL2 window and be able to close window.
+1. Create SDL2 window and be able to close window. - X
 2. Animate a moving ball on the screen.
-(One class.)
+(One class.) - X
 - Collision detection.
+  - paddles - X
+  - sides (top and bottom)
-- Ball bouncing off walls but game stopping if going past a side.
+  - disappears/game stops if going past the end
 - Trajectory of ball.
+  - left to right - X
+  - angles
 - How to speed up ball.
 2.5.
 Player class
 - Parameterized initial position.
 - Parameterized key bindings.
 3. Animate a moving paddle on the screen.
-(One class.)
+(One class.) - X
-- Moving left and right
+- Moving left and right - X
 4. Create automatic paddle movement for computer player.
 5. Keeping score and displaying score.
 (Another class.)